istepaniuk/kubernetes-toy-cluster/README.md

 > WARNING: This is not really a step-by-step guide.
 YMMV.
 Do not try this at home.
 > Keep away from children.

-This is a sort of log I kept while banging my head against the keyboard, down the complexity rabbit-hole and the many gotchas that setting up a home-grown kubernetes in a couple "bare-metal" nodes (actually VMs).
+This is a sort of log I kept while ~~banging my head against the keyboard~~ setting up a home-grown kubernetes cluster in "bare-metal" nodes (actually VMs).

 ## Preparation